Tante care cose

 Tante care cose (lit.
 'Many dear things', an Italian greeting for 'best wishes') is the second studio album by Italian singer-songwriter Fulminacci.
 The album was released on 12 March 2021 and includes the singles "Canguro", "Un fatto tuo personale" and the 2021 Sanremo Music Festival entry "Santa Marinella".

+The album was re-released in 2022 as Tante care cose e altri successi, with four additional tracks, including the single "Chitarre blu" and the song "Aglio e olio", featuring vocals by Willie Peyote.